TimBinding/timbinding.github.io/other/_posts/2023-01-31-Introduction.md

 It is advised that you make this your life focus until you get on top of this.

+This guide is very UK spesfic but tries to be universal wherever it can.

 Goal:
 Create self-sustaining communities.